PalisadoesFoundation/talawa-plugin/docs/docs/docs/developer-resources/testing/shared-utilities.md

 sidebar_position: 19
 ---

 The plugin system provides a set of shared utilities to simplify testing and reduce code duplication.
-These utilities are located in `test/utils/` and include mocks, fixtures, and validation helpers.
+These utilities are located in `test/utils/` and `scripts/utils/`.

 ## Mock Context